 Entry-Level Actuary Work

-Actuary trainees, or entry-level workers, learn under the supervision of experienced actuaries.
+Actuary jobs can vary, but most often trainees, or entry-level workers, learn under the supervision of experienced actuaries.
 Their work ranges from gathering data in the early days of their employment to doing research and drafting reports once they have sufficient experience to do so.
-Some employers have newly hired actuary trainees become familiar with all aspects of the company by rotating through different departments.
+Some employers have newly hired actuary trainees to become familiar with all aspects of the company by rotating through different departments.

 A job as an actuary can be a rewarding one.
 In addition to earning a high salary once they have gained enough experience, actuaries also enjoy a very positive job outlook.
-The BLS expects job opportunities for actuaries to increase by 26 percent over a decade, as opposed to just 11 percent of job growth expected across all injuries.
-If you find analyzing information and working with both numbers and computers interesting, then working as an actuary could be the right career choice for you.
+The Bureau of Labor Statistics expects job opportunities for actuaries to increase by 26 percent over a decade, as opposed to just 11 percent of job growth expected across all injuries.
+If you find analyzing information and working with both numbers and computers interesting, then working in the actuary field could be the right career choice for you.